 Our Conclusion

-We ultimately recommend professional installation for either option, given the size of an investment in new flooring.
+We recommend professional installation for either option.
+New flooring is a significant investment, and professional installation can save you time and potential issues down the road.
 Our tool below connects you with reputable local flooring experts who can offer free quotes.
-We recommend getting estimates from at least three companies before making your choice.
+We suggest getting estimates from at least three companies before making your choice.

 Get Estimates from Flooring Experts in Your Area